 Any disabled veteran moving through the U.S. Department of Veterans Affairs claims process knows that they need to prove service connection in order to receive VA benefits.

 But is that always the case?

 Monthly pensions are often among these benefits, and in some special cases, veterans may be eligible for non-service connected disability pensions.
 Here’s what veterans should know about this type of VA pension and the specific eligibility requirements.

-Service connected disabilities are defined as injuries or illnesses that are incurred in or aggravated by active military service.
+Service-connected disabilities are defined as injuries or illnesses that are incurred in or aggravated by active military service.
 A disability can also be service connected through “secondary” service connection.
-Secondary service connection was discussed in our October 4, 2011 post.
+You can learn more about secondary service connection here.

 I will discuss three of the basic requirements for pension in this post.